-My interest in Short Wave Radio and Amateur Radio began as a boy in the late 1950s.
-In the living room of our Appalachian Mountain home was an old Philco AM/SW floor model radio.
-It had World Cities painted on the faceplate and was my nightly passport to the world.
-In the evenings, Dad and I would tune AM/SW stations by turning the wire loop antenna located in the rear of the cabinet.
-It was'nt long before I discovered we could improve our reception with a 100' piece of wire extended to the big pine tree in the yard.
-We were able to receive AM broadcast Stations KDKA, WLS, WLW and WWVA (Wheeling WV) as strong as our local station WTIV 1230khz AM Titusville, PA.
+My interest in Short Wave Radio began as a young boy in the latter part of the 1950s.
+In the living room of our homestead was an old wooden floor model AM/SW radio.
+It had World Cities painted on the glass faceplate.
+In the 1950's, television reception in our area was poor.
+Our family would gather around the radio for national and local news; it was our community’s lifeline and our media choice for entertainment.
+Listening to Short Wave and Amateur Radio stations became my nightly pastime.
+In the evenings, dad and I would tune AM/SW stations by turning the wire loop antenna located in the rear of the cabinet.
+It wasn’t long before I discovered we could improve our reception with a long piece of wire extended to a big pine tree in the yard.
+We were able to receive AM broadcast Stations KDKA, WLS, WLW and WWVA (Wheeling, WV) as strong as our local one thousand watt station (WTIV 1230kHz AM) Titusville, PA.
 Listening to "WWVA's Saturday Night Jamboree" from the Capitol Music Hall in Wheeling, W.V. was front row theater at its finest.
-The audio fidelity from our old radio was the most extraordinary that you could ever imagine.
-Nightly, our living room would come alive with distant AM and Short Wave stations.
-As a boy, I had so much fun listening to Short Wave and Amateur stations and collecting QSL cards.
+The audio fidelity from our old radio was the most extraordinary you could ever imagine.

 On my 15th birthday, my parents bought me a (5) tube Hallicrafters WR-600 Short Wave Radio receiver with all of the SW bands.
 Suddenly the World burst alive with distant stations from the Far East, Caribbean, Middle East and Africa.
-Walking home from school one afternoon in 1963, I found stacks of American Radio Relay League publications on the curbside for trash pickup.
+Walking home from school one afternoon, I found stacks of QST's and American Radio Relay League publications on the curbside for trash pickup.
 I noticed the material was all about Amateur Radio and Antennas.
-I was so thrilled!!
-I scooped up those bundles of QST magazines faster than greased lighting running all the way home.
-I read my new found treasures many times from cover to cover, always dreaming of communicating with the world and discovering radio principals.
+I was so thrilled with my find!!!
+I scooped up those bad boys faster than greased lightning, running full steam home.
+I read my new found treasures many times from cover to cover, always dreaming of communicating with the world and discovering radio principles.